A9-dev/CragConnect/README.md

 - Event sharing
 - Fitness plans (strength and flexibility)
 - Fitness tracking and leaderboards
+- PartnerFind, to find a partner to climb with
 - User profiles and organisation profiles

 ## Features that _will_ be added